lrnzgiusti/awesome-ml-summaries/README.md

 **Summary**:

-"default" prompt is usedThe paper "Extracting Training Data from Diffusion Models" by Carlini et al. shows that diffusion models, such as DALL-E 2 and Imagen, memorize individual images from their training data and emit them at generation time, making them less private than prior generative models, and demonstrates the need for new advances in privacy-preserving training.
+The paper "Extracting Training Data from Diffusion Models" by Carlini et al. shows that diffusion models, such as DALL-E 2 and Imagen, memorize individual images from their training data and emit them at generation time, making them less private than prior generative models, and demonstrates the need for new advances in privacy-preserving training.

 **Key insights and lessons learned**:
 * Diffusion models memorize training images, and these can be extracted using a generate-and-filter pipeline.